-It can be devastating to be unable to work due to either a physical or mental injury or illness.
+It can be devastating to be unable to work due to a physical or mental injury, or illness.

-Fortunately, individuals who can prove to the Social Security Administration (SSA) that they are unable to work due to a condition that will last or has lasted 12 months may be eligible to receive Social Security Disability benefits (SSDI) or Supplemental Security Income (SSI).
+Fortunately, individuals who can prove to the Social Security Administration (SSA) that they are unable to work due to a condition that has lasted, or will be expected to last for 12 consecutive months may be eligible to receive Social Security Disability Insurance benefits (SSDI) or Supplemental Security Income (SSI).

-Many physical or psychological ailments may qualify an individual for SSDI or SSI, including:
+Many physical and psychological ailments may qualify an individual for SSDI or SSI, including:

 - Back injuries

 - Carpal tunnel syndrome

 - Irritable bowel disorder

 - Kidney disease

 - Neurological disorders such as multiple sclerosis, cerebral palsy, Parkinson's disease and epilepsy